abrennec/tbag_2021/01_introduction/readme.md

 - Mondays 10:00 h - 13:30 h
 - Module 5 | 3 SWS | 4 ECTS
-- 10 sessions in total, session 1 & 10 only half of the time,
+- 10 sessions in total, session 1 & 10 only half of time.
+- Participation in the lectures is **not compulsory**. **However**, in order to pass the course and receive a grade, you need to submit homework and take a final practical exercise.

 ```diff
 - The course will be held online until further notice.